mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ### Likelihood $\pi(\textbf{y}|\textbf{x})$

 The likelihood function represents the probability of the observed data $\textbf{y}$ given the model parameters $\textbf{x}$.
-It helps determine which parameter values are most likely to produce the observed data.
+Put another way, the likelihood quantifies the probability that a given set of parameter values produced the observed data.
 In general, the data-generating process can be modelled as:

 $$
 \textbf{y} = \textbf{f}(\textbf{x}) + \mathbf{\Omega}